 Why Is Single Parent Adoption Becoming More Prevalent?

 A number of factors have encouraged the acceptance of single parent families.
-Perhaps most is the growing number of one-parent households due to divorce and to unmarried women having and keeping their children.
-With so many children living in this type of home environment, adoption agencies have been more willing to consider unmarried men and women as prospective adopters.
-Most of these single parents work full-time and are financially responsible for their families.
-While shouldering the economic burden, they continue to maintain the home and care for the children.
+Perhaps most important is the growing number of one-parent households due to divorce and to unmarried women having and keeping their babies.
+With so many children living in single parent families, adoption agencies have been more willing to consider unmarried men and women as prospective adopters.
+In addition, research studies have indicated that adopted children raised by single parents fare just as well as those adopted by couples, if not better.

 What Are the Obstacles?